African American Mental Health

 Why Does Mental Health Matter?

 If you feel you or a loved one might be experiencing a mental health condition, remember that these are biological brain disorders.
 Anyone can develop a mental health problem.
-It isn’t you fault or your family’s fault.
+It isn’t your fault or your family’s fault.
 Seeking treatment can help you live a fulfilled life and can strengthen you and your family for the future.

 How Do Mental Health Conditions Affect the African American Community?

+Although anyone can develop a mental health problem, African Americans sometimes experience more severe forms of mental health conditions due to unmet needs and other barriers.
 According to the Health and Human Services Office of Minority Health, African Americans are 20% more likely to experience serious mental health problems than the general population.
 Common mental health disorders among African Americans include:

 African Americans are also more likely to experience certain factors that increase the risk for developing a mental health condition: